-- a) Woody shrubs

-- b) Herbs, grasses, and forbs

-- c) Standing water and inundated vegetation (temporarily flooded)

-- d) Bare dirt or duff

-- 4) Human

-- a) Record "Present" of "Absent" for human influences such as buildings, roads, boat ramps, lawns/parks, agriculture, industry, cleared lot/pavement, NEON infrastructure, trash (heap), or other.

-- b.
-Categorization of Cover:

-- 1) Absent = 0%

-- 2) Sparse > 0 10 %

-- 3) Moderate > 10 40 %

-- 4) Heavy > 40 75 %

-- 5) Very Heavy > 75 %

-- c.
-Complete a separate Physical Habitat Characterization Datasheet for each transect.

-- 8. Record on the datasheet other observations made regarding areas that are adjacent (15 m outside of the 10 m upstream and downstream transect) to the horizontal stretch being assessed (Figure 10).
-This is particularly important where human disturbance is evident (i.e. house, road, boat ramp, lawn, power lines, garbage etc.).

-- 9. Make every reasonable attempt to record physical habitat observations and measurements for all 10 riparian transects.
-Where this is impossible, indicate this information in the metadata and make a comment field on the Physical Habitat Characterization Datasheet, (RD[10] (streams) and RD[11] (lakes/non-wadeable streams)) to clearly indicate that no observations could be

-made for a given feature at that particular riparian transect (EPA 2007; Field Operations Manual).

-10. If you are unsure of or unable to determine the canopy cover type, take a photo of the site and specimen and note this in the field metadata sheet.
+- a) Record "Present" of "Absent" for human influences such as buildings, roads, boat ramps, lawns/parks, agriculture, industry, cleared lot/pavement, NEON infrastructure, trash (heap), or other. - b.
+Complete a separate Physical Habitat Characterization on the Datasheet or on the mobile device for each transect. - 8.
+Record on the datasheet or mobile device other observations made regarding areas that are adjacent (15 m outside of the 10 m upstream and downstream transect) to the horizontal stretch being assessed (Figure 10).
+This is particularly important where human disturbance is evident (i.e. house, road, boat ramp, lawn, power lines, garbage etc.). - 9.
+Make every reasonable attempt to record physical habitat observations and measurements for all 10 riparian transects.
+Where this is impossible, indicate this information in the metadata and make a comment field on the mobile device or on the Physical Habitat Characterization Datasheet, (RD[10] (streams) and RD[11] (lakes/non-wadeable streams)) to clearly indicate that no observations could be made for a given feature at that particular riparian transect (EPA 2007; Field Operations Manual). - 10.
+If you are unsure of or unable to determine the canopy cover type, take a photo of the site and specimen and note this in the field metadata sheet.